 Next, make sure not to get overheated.
-Drink lots of water, avoid very hot weather, and include small servings of bitter foods in your diet, which are traditionally regarded as having cooling properties in TCM.
-(Try bitter salad veggies like rocket for starters).
+Drink lots of water, avoid very hot weather, and include small servings of bitter foods in your diet, as they’re traditionally regarded as having cooling properties in TCM.
+(Try bitter-tasting salad veggies like rocket for starters).

 Enjoy red-coloured foods